The New Dick Van Dyke Show: The final season

 For the third season, the setting and production of the show moved to Hollywood.
 Dick and his family moved there after he landed a role in a medical soap opera called Those Who Care in which he played Dr. Brad Fairmont.
 With the exception of Van Dyke, Lange and Powell, none of the other original cast members appeared in season 3.
 New cast members included Dick Van Patten as the show's producer, Barry Gordon as the show's writer, Henry Darrow as the stage manager, Barbara Rush as the show's star, and Richard Dawson and Chita Rivera as the Prestons' neighbors.
 In the fall of 1973, the beginning of its third year, CBS gave the series another time slot, this time on Monday nights at 9:30 P.M. immediately following Here's Lucy starring Lucille Ball.
 The network felt that Ball's series would provide a strong lead-in for The New Dick Van Dyke Show.

 An episode produced for the third season, "Lt.
 Preston of the 4th Cavalry," included an off-camera scene in which Annie, Dick and Jenny's daughter, walked in on her parents having sex.
 CBS refused to air the episode, claiming it was incompatible with Van Dyke's family-friendly image.
 This so incensed Carl Reiner that he refused to continue on the show beyond the third season, citing the network's hypocrisy.
 CBS at this time was allowing a number of other shows, such as All in the Family, which featured Reiner's son, Rob, to deal openly with much more controversial topics.
 Reiner promised never to work in television, particularly CBS, again.
+(Note: In 1976, Reiner returned as star of the popular but short-lived ABC sitcom, Good Heavens; in 1981, Reiner appeared in an episode of CBS's Walt Disney and the CBS TV-movie drama, Skokie.)

 Although the show's ratings improved, Van Dyke did not enjoy working away from his home and did not want to continue the show without Reiner.
 After the third season, he chose not to renew his contract and moved back to Arizona, prompting the cancellation of the show.